 Nike also has scrolling illuminated signage around the perimeter of the trainer department of its store.
 This is used to highlight key product promotions, such as the launch of Lebron James’ sneaker collection, by capturing the attention of shoppers with moving messaging and enticing them further into the area to explore the products on display.

 Integrated Shelf Lighting

-Shelf lighting is crucial in retail environments, as it directs the gaze shoppers directly onto product displays.
-Shelf lighting is a form of task lighting, since it enables people to perform a particular task – in this case, it enables shoppers to appreciate all the details of a product and read any descriptions or specifications.
+Shelf lighting is crucial in retail environments, as it directs the gaze of shoppers directly onto product displays.
+Shelf lighting is a form of task lighting since it enables people to perform a particular task – in this case, it enables shoppers to appreciate all the details of a product and read any descriptions or specifications.

 Again, Nike is the winner when it comes to this.
 Just as in its other House of Innovation stores, Nike uses incredible shelf lighting to showcase its footwear ranges in its New York flagship.
 Bright LED lighting systems bathe row upon row of trainers, football boots and leisure shoes to create an environment that reinforces the overall laboratory aesthetic that Nike is trying to cultivate throughout the store.
 The effectiveness of the product lighting and the high-tech, almost clinical atmosphere are enhanced with the use of a predominantly white colour pallette.

 Both brands employ lightboxes to break up product walls, allowing each range to be absorbed, rather than crowded by adjacent ranges.
 Using a static illuminated graphic allows Nike and Adidas can display higher resolution images than the animated graphics, attracting attention to key product areas and promotions throughout the store.

 Both brands also use hyper-local graphic displays to create a sense of community and exclusivity in their stores.
 Lightboxes showing images from the local areas alongside real-time data about the New York area encourage customers to engage with the stores on a personal level.